IC-Kryptonic/Canister-Architecture-PoC/README.md

 # Testing

-To run the testing script first make sure there is no replica already running and then just execute the script:
+To run the testing script just execute the script:

 ```